Bachelor of Sport and Recreation Management

 About the course

 Sport and recreation are vital parts of sustaining our wellbeing.
 The sector is expanding fast and there is high demand for quality graduates.
-Lincoln University’s specialised Sport and Recreation Management will grow your knowledge and expertise, and expand your abilities across strategic management, marketing, event planning and a range of different recreation approaches and disciplines.
+Lincoln University’s specialised Sport and Recreation Management will grow your knowledge and expertise, and expand your abilities across strategic management, marketing, event planning, sport science and a range of different recreation approaches and disciplines.

 How you’ll grow